cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 {: .notice--info}

 ## Installing Unlaunch
+Unlaunch enables you you to run any DSi executable on your console & launch previously non-working flashcarts.

 1. Navigate your SD card using GodMode9i to find and launch `UNLAUNCH.DSI`.
 2. Navigate to `Install now`.
   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please read our [FAQ](/faq)
 3. When completed, reboot (power down and power back on) your system in order to verify Unlaunch installed properly.
   - You should now see Unlaunch's management screen

-If you see Unlaunch's management screen, you have successfully installed Unalunch.
-With Unlaunch installed, your system now has primitive brick protection as well as a way to run unsigned applications without Memory Pit.
+If you see Unlaunch's management screen at this point, you have successfully modded your Nintendo DSi.

-By following this guide, you also now have a tool for backing up your system NAND (which is always helpful if you mess up) and a tool just like GodMode9 for the Nintendo 3DS.

-If you'd like for Unlaunch to load into the DSi Menu instead of Unlaunch's homebrew launcher, check the [FAQ](https://dsi.cfw.guide/faq#how-do-i-change-what-booting-my-console-boots-me-into-when-i-have-installed-unlaunch).
+- If you'd like for Unlaunch to load into the DSi Menu instead of Unlaunch's homebrew launcher, check the [FAQ](https://dsi.cfw.guide/faq#how-do-i-change-what-booting-my-console-boots-me-into-when-i-have-installed-unlaunch).
-{: .notice--info}

-You can now invert the change made to pit.bin (by either deleting or reverting if you have a backup of your previous pit.bin).
-You can also rename `BOOT.NDS` if it conflicts with any of your other homebrew.
-Unlaunch's installer is useful to keep onto the SD card in case you'd like to uninstall Unlaunch but you could always re-download it later.
-It's up to you if you'd like to keep the Unlaunch file there.
-{: .notice--info}
+- Keeping Memory Pit (`pit.bin`) is unnecessary since you now have a stabler way to launch Nintendo DSi Homebrew.
+You can now delete it or restore a backup to a pit.bin file you've made before.
+- Keeping GodMode9i is nice to have but is not a requirement.
+We recommend renaming it back to `GodMode9i.nds`, to prevent it from conflicting with other Nintendo DS homebrew you may come across.
+- Keeping Unlaunch's installer (`UNLAUNCH.DSI`) is not a requirement but recommended.
+You will need to use Unlaunch's installer to uninstall Unlaunch if you ever would like to revert your console back to stock

 ---